 There really is no need to fear this common type of treatment.
 You might worry that lying flat on a table will make your back hurt worse, but keep in mind that the table is adjustable and well-padded.
 If you experience any discomfort, you can speak to the chiropractor, who will make adjustments that will keep you more comfortable.
 Many people find that this treatment is relaxing and falling asleep on the table is not at all uncommon!

 If you have chronic back pain and you have been avoiding seeing the chiropractor, but you have a closet filled with inversion boots, healing balms, essential oils, lumbar support pillows, massaging chair pads, and other types of “miracle cures”, it’s time to face facts; there is NO miracle cure.

 Everyone needs help now and then, but if your back is hurting and your friend wants you to help them move this weekend, what are the chances that you will say yes?
 A lack of rest when your body clearly needs it will lead to bigger problems if you don’t address them quickly.

 You might be one of the “wait and see” types.
-Everyone understand this posture, right?
+Everyone understands this posture, right?
 How many times do you make a doctor’s appointment only to find that, two weeks later, the problem just goes away on its own?
-Taking a wait and see approach when you have some back or neck pain is understandable, until that “I’ll wait until Monday” deadline hits a three month or six-month marker, then you are just procrastinating.
+Taking a wait-and-see approach when you have some back or neck pain is understandable until that “I’ll wait until Monday” deadline hits a three-month or six-month marker, then you are just procrastinating.